2020 Ganja missile attacks: First attack

 Ganja was first hit by a missile on 4 October.
 Artsakh denied targeting residential areas, but rather military targets, especially Ganja International Airport, and Arayik Harutyunyan, the president of the de facto Republic of Artsakh, claimed that military facilities permanently located there had been targeting civilians in Stepanakert using Polonez and Smerch missiles; Azerbaijan denied reports of there being military targets in the city.
 Subsequently, both a correspondent reporting from the scene for a Russian media outlet and the airport director denied that the airport, which had not been operational since March due to the COVID-19 pandemic, had been hit while an Irish journalist, Orla Guerin visited the scene and found no evidence of any military target there.

 According to Human Rights Watch, two residential buildings, one of them a multi-family one, were destroyed and about 30 houses were damaged on Ali Nizami Street.
 As a result of the attack, one civilian was killed, while 30 were injured.

 Second attack

-Ganja was again hit on 8 October.
+Ganja was hit again on 8 October.
 No civilian casualties were reported, but a number of residential buildings and a school were damaged.